einew-dinesh/kissan-hub-agri-export/README.md

-# Swarnupaj Agricultural Exports Website
+# Sourceseed Agricultural Exports Website

-A modern website built with Next.js and Tailwind CSS for Swarnupaj, a company specializing in sourcing premium agricultural products like cumin, saunf (fennel), bajra (pearl millet), and IPM cumin directly from farmers.
+A modern website built with Next.js and Tailwind CSS for Sourceseed, a company specializing in sourcing premium agricultural products like cumin, saunf (fennel), bajra (pearl millet), and IPM cumin directly from farmers.

 ## Features